Codecademy/docs/content/sql/concepts/operators/terms/similar-to/similar-to.md

   - 'paths/analyze-data-with-sql'
 ---

 The **`SIMILAR TO`** operator is primarily found in `PostgreSQL`.
-The `SIMILAR TO` operator returns true if its pattern matches the given string otherwise returns false.
-It is similar to `LIKE` operator that is used in other database like SQL Server, MySQL, Oracle SQL, and supports pattern matching via the use of [wildcards](https://www.codecademy.com/resources/docs/sql/wildcards).
+The `SIMILAR TO` operator returns `TRUE` if its pattern matches the given string otherwise, it returns `FALSE`.
+It is similar to the `LIKE` operator that is used in other databases like SQL Server, MySQL, and Oracle SQL, and supports pattern matching via the use of [wildcards](https://www.codecademy.com/resources/docs/sql/wildcards).

 ## Syntax